Systemically important financial institution: Asia

-In November 2021, the FSB updated the list of G-SIBs, and the following banks were included: Agricultural Bank of China, Banco Bilbao Vizcaya Argentaria, S.A., Banco Santander, S.A., Bank of America, Bank of China, Bank of New York Mellon, Barclays, BNP Paribas, China Construction Bank, Citigroup, Crédit Agricole Group, Credit Suisse Group AG, Deutsche Bank AG, Goldman Sachs, Groupe BPCE, HSBC Holdings plc, Industrial and Commercial Bank of China Limited, ING Bank, JPMorgan Chase, Mitsubishi UFJ Financial Group, Inc, Mizuho Financial Group, Inc., Morgan Stanley, Nordea Bank Abp, Royal Bank of Canada, NatWest Group, Société Générale S.A., Standard Chartered plc, State Street, Sumitomo Mitsui Banking Corporation Group, UBS Group AG, UniCredit S.p.A., Wells Fargo.

-Compared with the group of G-SIBs published in 2011, three banks have been added: Banco Bilbao Vizcaya Argentaria, S.A., Standard Chartered plc, and Industrial and Commercial Bank of China Limited; and three banks removed: Dexia N.V./S.A., as it is undergoing an orderly resolution process, and Commerzbank AG and Lloyds Banking Group plc, as a result of a decline in their global systemic importance.

 United States

 Stress testing

-In the USA, the largest banks are regulated by the Federal Reserve (FRB) and the Office of the Comptroller of Currency (OCC).
+In the United States, the largest banks are regulated by the Federal Reserve (FRB) and the Office of the Comptroller of Currency (OCC).
 These regulators set the selection criteria, establish hypothetical adverse scenarios and oversee the annual tests.
 19 banks operating in the U.S. (at the top tier) have been subject to such testing since 2009.
 Banks showing difficulty under the stress tests are required to postpone share buybacks, curtail dividend plans and if necessary raise additional capital financing.